LNG bunkering services for maritime transport

-Coralius has a capacity of about 5800 cbm (about 2450MT) and Kairos with 7500 cbm (about 3400MT) are ready to serve our long-term and spot customers in Europe.
+Coralius, with a capacity of approximately 5,800 cbm (around 2,450 MT), and Kairos, with 7,500 cbm (around 3,400 MT), are ready to serve both long-term and spot customers in Europe.
+Read more about our bunker vessels >

 Bunker desk